yuri/ngcourse/handout/15-authentication.md

 the DOM.
 This state needs to be cleared when we logout.
 It turns out that a simple way to do this is to simply reload the page, resetting the application to its initial state.

+If you were storing anything in local storage, you should also be sure to delete it at this time.
+These two steps are an easy way to reset the application to its initial state so that we don't get user data leaking out if another user signs in subsequently using the same machine.

 `koast.user.logout()` uses `$window.location.replace('/')` internally for this
 purpose.